mui/material-ui/docs/pages/blog/material-ui-v6-sneak-peek.md

 </codeblock>

-If you have a custom selector for dark mode, for example using data attributes, you can specify a custom value:
+If you have a custom selector for dark mode, for example, using data attributes, you can specify a custom value:

 <codeblock>